What Is ORP in Hydrogen Water?

 Hydrogen-rich water may show negative ORP, but the ORP reading alone does not directly measure how much dissolved H2 is present.

-A better hydrogen water claim includes both:
+A clearer hydrogen water specification can include both:

 - ORP reading, if relevant

-- Dissolved hydrogen concentration in PPB or PPM
+- dissolved hydrogen concentration in PPB or PPM

 ORP and pH Are Not the Same Thing